Samweli/samweli.github.io/_posts/2025-04-23--QGIS-Development-Using-Docker.md

 heavily appreciated.

-Before starting contributing to the QGIS source here are important things go over first:
+Before starting contributing to the QGIS source here are some of important things go over first:

 - Familiarize with C++ and [Qt framework](https://www.qt.io/product/framework);
 - Review the QGIS coding standards; This will help in making sure reviewers can provide right feedback and